-It is the desire of many of our CBOQ churches to see children and youth flourish in their faith as God created them to do.
+What became apparent over the last year is that there is the desire in many churches to see children and youth flourish in their faith as God created them to do.
 Ultimately, that relationship depends on individuals and their responses to the God who constantly seeks to draw them near as he redeems, restores and empowers.
-This document isn't meant to be the fail-safe in faith development and transitions.
-We cannot guarantee the faith sustainability of any individual.
-However, we can recognize what areas of responsibility God has entrusted us with and fulfill them honourably.
+This book isn't a fail-safe in faith development and transitions.
+No one can guarantee the faith sustainability of any individual.
+Jesus warns us all that while his good news will be widely preached, many will not choose it [30]